 What is a digital-only bank?

-While we know that many still prefer to visit their high street bank branches, there’s a proven audience, largely consisting of millennials, who are interacting regularly with digital-only bank apps.
+While we know that many of us still prefer to visit high street bank branches, there’s a proven audience, largely consisting of millennials, who are interacting regularly with digital-only bank apps.

 Why use a digital-only bank?

-Plus, with these challenger banks making big efforts to stay ahead of the game with innovative features to help you stay on top of your finances, you’ll be the first to benefit from the latest banking innovations.
+Digital banks and challenger banks are the ones staying ahead of the game with innovative features to help you stay on top of your finances, so it’s likely you’ll be the first to benefit from the latest banking innovations.

-What do each of the digital-only banks offer that makes them different?
+What features do each of the digital-only banks have?

 - Real-time spending notifications